-He scored a recording contract in 1977 as the punk and new wave movements opened the doors for fresh artists, but Elvis Costello was actually a highly literate and sophisticated songwriter who had little in common with punk’s untrained approach.
+He scored a recording contract in 1977, as the punk and new wave movements opened the doors for fresh artists.
+Elvis Costello, however, was actually a highly literate and sophisticated songwriter who had little in common with punk’s untrained approach.
 But he did share punk’s aggression; paired with backing band The Attractions, who came on board for 1978’s This Year’s Model, his early albums bristled with angry energy.

 Costello took a left turn with the R&B of 1980’s Get Happy!!, which signalled a restless innovator with a broad range of interests.
-Soon it became almost impossible to predict what he’d do next; an album of country covers, an album of mainstream pop.
+Soon it became almost impossible to predict what he’d do next; an album of country covers was followed by an album of Beatlesesque pop.

 Costello’s first ten years is an impressive run that puts him among the greats of pop music – you could make a case for most of the 11 studio albums he released during this fertile period as his best.
 Many fans favour the first three albums, particularly This Year’s Model, but I prefer the early 1980s where he became more diverse and sophisticated.

-I’ve only covered Costello’s first ten years, after which is music-making became less effortless.
-He was also largely without the nimble Attractions, one of the greatest backing bands in rock music, after a feud with virtuoso bass player Bruce Thomas; Thomas wrote a book of thinly disguised anecdotes about The Attractions’ life on the road (Costello is referred to as “the singer”).
+I’ve only covered Costello’s first ten years, after which his music-making became less effortless.
+He was also largely his nimble backing band, The Attractions, after a feud with virtuoso bass player Bruce Thomas; Thomas wrote a book of thinly disguised anecdotes about The Attractions’ life on the road (Costello is referred to as “the singer”).
 The remaining Attractions, drummer Pete Thomas and keyboardist Steve Nieve, have continued to work with Costello.

 Elvis Costello Albums (1977-1986) Ranked

 I’ve never heard Goodbye Cruel World, but I’m happy to heed Costello’s advice; the reissue’s liner notes state “Congratulations!
 You’ve just purchased our worst album.”
-Again produced by Langer and Winstanley, I’ve always assumed that it’s a weaker version of 1984’s Punch The Clock.
+Again produced by Langer and Winstanley, I’ve always assumed that it’s a weaker version of 1983’s Punch The Clock.

 Costello took The Attractions to Nashville and recorded a set of country covers.
 Costello’s voice suits the material, and it demonstrates his genuine love of country, but it doesn’t add enough to the originals to measure up to Costello’s brilliant run of original material.
 Almost Blue is enjoyable but inessential.